H. Cegielski – Poznań

-H. Cegielski – Poznań S.A. is a Polish manufacturing company from the city of Poznań.
+H. Cegielski – Poznań S.A. is a Polish manufacturing company based in the city of Poznań.
 The company is locally known as Ceglorz, and since 1923 has also used the HCP symbol.
 After the fall of communism, Cegielski became a joint stock company.
 Currently it has several international certificates (ISO 9001, ISO 14001).
 In 1994 it received a Golden Medal during the Poznań International Fair.

 HCP is part of Polska Grupa Zbrojeniowa SA.